dcmwijaya/Sistem-Pemantauan-Suhu-dan-Kelembaban-Udara-Pada-Tanaman-Hias-Janda-Bolong-Terintegrasi/README.md

 5. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.

-6. If you don't apply points 2 and 3 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.
+6. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.

 7. Download and extract this repository.